Versement transport

 In 2010, for example, this tax financed nearly 40% of the operational cost for the public transport network in Ile-de-France through the Syndicat des transports d'Île-de-France (STIF), the AOT for the Île-de-France, which includes Paris.
-The STIF distributed the money between the Régie autonome des transports parisiens (RATP, the metropolitan transport authority), the Société nationale des chemins de fer français (SNCF, the state railway operator) and the Optile group (private companies that operate bus lines in the suburbs).
+The STIF distributed the money between the RATP (the metropolitan transport authority), the SNCF (the state railway operator) and the Optile group (private companies that operate bus lines in the suburbs).

 Expansion

 First established in the Paris region, in 1973 the VT was extended to all urban regions of over 300,000 people.
 In 1974 this was extended to those whose population exceeded 100,000, in 1982, to those over 30,000 (by the "Administration Territoriale de la République" law) and in 1999 to those over 10,000 (the "Loi relative au renforcement et à la simplification de la coopération intercommunale", more commonly known as the Chevènement law).
 The money is directed to the local autorité organisatrice de transport urbain.
 Between 1975 and 1982, the minimum population being fixed at 100,000 may have played a decisive part in the creation of AOTs encompassing several smaller communes, and in the extension of "périmètres de transport urbain" (PTUs, "Urban Transport limits", i.e. essentially the edges of fare zones).